vuminhoang/AI-Review/Deep Learning/Pytorch/wandb/README.md

 It integrates with some popular DL frameworks like PyTorch and Keras Tensorflow... providing an easy way to monitor the training process and share results with your team or community.

+## Some similar tools
+1. Comet ml
+- Similar to Wandb, relies on external servers for storing and visualizing logs, making it ideal for collaborative and cloud-based workflows.
+3. TensorBoard
+- TensorBoard works seamlessly with local setups and does not require cloud integration.
+Moreover, if you are using the `Trainer API` from HuggingFace, you can directly leverage TensorBoard for monitoring without additional setup.
 ## How to use

 ### 1. Login